The Eye of Argon: Author

-In an interview with Theis on March 8, 1984, on Hour 25, a talk show on KPFK, the presenters of which would periodically stage a reading of The Eye of Argon, Theis stated that he was hurt that his story was being mocked and said he would never write anything again.
+In an interview on Hour 25 (the presenters of which would periodically stage a reading of The Eye of Argon) in 1984, Theis stated that he was hurt that his story was being mocked and vowed never to write again.
 In a later interview he complained about being mocked for something he had written thirty years ago, at age sixteen.
-He participated in readings of the story in St Louis, e.g. at Archon.
+He participated in readings of the story in St. Louis at the Archon convention.
 A copy of the 1995 reprinting was sent to him, with no response.

 Other attributed authors and distributors

 Before copies of the original fanzine were rediscovered, the story's authorship was in doubt.
-Because the novelette was at least once re-typed and photocopied for distribution without provenance, many readers found it hard to believe the story was not a collaborative effort, a satire on bad writing, or both.
-The webmaster of a now-defunct site called "Wulf's 'Eye of Argon' Shrine" argued that the story "was actually well paced and plotted."
-He went on to say that, although he didn't believe it himself, "at least one sf professional today claims that the story was a cunning piece of satire passed off as real fan fiction."
+Because the novelette was at least once re-typed and photocopied for distribution without provenance, many readers found it hard to believe the story was not a collaborative effort, satire, or both.
+A now-defunct site called "Wulf's 'Eye of Argon' Shrine" argued that the story "was actually well paced and plotted," and noted that "at least one sf professional today claims that the story was a cunning piece of satire passed off as real fan fiction."

 David Langford reported the following, sent in by author Michael Swanwick, in Ansible #193:

 I had a surprising conversation at Readercon with literary superstar Samuel R. Delany, who told me of how at an early Clarion the students and teachers had decided to see exactly how bad a story they could write if they put their minds to it.
 Chip [Delany] himself contributed a paragraph to the round robin effort.
 Its title?
-"The Eye of Argon".
+The Eye of Argon.

-Langford considers it well known that Theis is the author, and surmises that Delany misremembered the event.

-Author Stephen Goldin said that, during a convention, he met a woman who told him she had done the actual mimeographing for the Ozark-area fanzine.
+Author Stephen Goldin said that, during a convention, he met a woman who told him she had done the actual mimeographing for the OSFAN publication.
 Lee Weinstein reports that he had originally heard that Dorothy Fontana had distributed the photocopies.
-Weinstein, however, later discovered Usenet posts by Richard W. Zellich, who was involved in running the St. Louis, Missouri, area convention Archon.
-Zellich reported in 1991 posts that Jim Theis was real and attended the convention for years.
+Weinstein, however, later discovered Usenet posts by Richard W. Zellich, who was involved in running the St. Louis–area convention Archon.
+Zellich reported in 1991 posts that Jim Theis was real and attended the convention several times.

-What Weinstein calls "the smoking gun...the long missing citation" was a 1994 posting from New York fan Richard Newsome, who transcribed an interview with Theis published in OSFAN 13.
+What Weinstein calls "the smoking gun" with regard to Theis' authorship was a 1994 posting from New York fan Richard Newsome, who transcribed an interview with Theis published in OSFAN 13.
 The interviewer praised Theis, saying, "When they were kidding you about it, you took it so well....You showed real character."
 Theis replied, "I mean, it was easier than showing bad character and inviting trouble."